-More often than not when I find a cardigan or jumper in a charity shop it will have a cluster of bobbles or piling somewhere and it used to be off putting until I discovered an easy way to remove bobbles from clothes, completely by accident.
+More often than not when I find a cardigan or jumper in a charity shop it will have a cluster of bobbling or piling somewhere and it used to be off-putting until I discovered an easy way to remove bobbles from Fabric Sweater, completely by accident.

 You can pick up cheap packets of velcro style rollers from pound shops and whilst I probably wouldn’t trust them on my locks, they are just about soft enough to use on even delicate items like lambswool or cashmere.

 Simply lay your garment on a flat surface, spread it out flat and plonk the roller onto the bobbled or piled patch.
 Pull the area taut and very slowly pinch and peel the roller away, rolling out in an upwards movement and continue elsewhere on the garment until it is all removed.

 It’s easy enough to remove the material from the roller with your fingers or a fine-ish comb so you can use it again and again.
 This trick works better than a razor every single time!